5 AI Pet Cameras With Treat Dispensers Every Anxious Dog Owner Needs

 The specs:

-- 1080p HD video with 165° field of view – super wide angle
+- 1080p HD video with 165° field of view – wide angle lens

-- Barking alerts – free, no subscription needed
+- Barking alerts – free, totally included

-- Motion detection – customizable sensitivity
+- Motion detection – adjustable sensitivity

 Why it's great for anxiety: